 The experiment of Figure 7, as well as the observation of TEO in NEW1 from material treated with fumarate, suggests that long incubation with fumarate can lead to the same inhibited state of the enzyme as OAA or the endogenous inhibitor.
 This would explain the observation that after activation by succinate the enzyme eventually returns to a partially inactivated state, whereas activation by malonate is stable for long periods of time.
-It was reported [5] that fumarate or low concentrations of succinate result in gradual deactivation of the activated enzyme, which was attributed to formation of OAA as a result of fumarate contamination and the malate dehydrogenase activity of complex II.
-Clearly it is important for us to determine if our preparation contains fumarate, perhaps by assaying malonate-insensitive fumarate activity coupled to malate dehydrogenase.
-We have not eliminated the possibility that contaminating fumarate is responsible for the apparent conversion we see, but the mechanism proposed by Taylor et al for formation of the malate-like inhibitor would also be a reasonable explanation.
+It was reported [7] that fumarate or low concentrations of succinate result in gradual deactivation of the activated enzyme, which was attributed to formation of OAA as a result of fumarase contamination and the MDH activity of complex II.
+We have not eliminated the possibility that contaminating fumarase is responsible for the apparent conversion we see, but the mechanism proposed by Taylor et al for formation of the malate-like intermediate[12] would also be a reasonable explanation.

 If we assume the same tightly bound ligand is present in the inhibited enzyme obtained with fumarate or OAA, the next question is, what is it?
 Covalently it has the structure of OAA or malate.
 While we cannot rely too strongly on bond lengths and angles obtained from X-ray diffraction at this resolution, the data of Table 2 can suggest the geometry of the model.
-The out-of-plane c1 carboxylate and long c1-c2 bond would be consistent with malate or with a distorted OAA in which the conjugation between the keto or enol double bond and the C1 carboxylate has been broken by the torsion, The short C2-C3 and C3-C4 bonds would be consistent with enol-OAA with the central double bond conjugated with the C4 carboxylate.
-It would be also consistent with the tautomer of malate depicted in Fig 4b of Taylor et al. [10].
+The out-of-plane c1 carboxylate and long c1-c2 bond would be consistent with malate or with a distorted OAA in which the conjugation between the keto or enol double bond and the C1 carboxylate has been broken by the torsion.
+The long bond from C2 to its attached oxygen would be more consistent with -OH as in malate or the enol form of OAA than with a keto group.
+The short C2-C3 and C3-C4 bonds would be consistent with enol-OAA with the central double bond conjugated with the C4 carboxylate.
+It would be also consistent with the tautomer of malate depicted in Fig 4b of Taylor et al. [12].